- Shows and Tickets

 - News and Media

-The Pam Farr Summer Shakespeare Studio is generously supported by Pam Farr and Buford Alexander with additional support from lead sponsors Terry Atkinson and Theatre Forward’s Educating Through Theatre Grant.
-Additional support is provided by Ann Davies Fund for Teaching Artists, The James Irvine Foundation, Qualcomm, and ResMed Foundation.
-This activity is funded in part by the California Arts Council, a state agency.
+The Pam Farr Summer Shakespeare Studio is generously supported by Pam Farr and Buford Alexander with additional support by Ann Davies Fund for Teaching Artists, Globe Guilders, The James Irvine Foundation, Friends of Balboa Park, Sing Your Song, Inc., Jan Bart, Wateridge Insurance Services, Chris and Pat Weil, and Diana R. Grimm.
 Financial support is provided by the City of San Diego Commission for Arts and Culture.